chisophugis/lbd/source/otherinst.rst

 Use SMMUL instruction to get the high word of multiplication result is adopted in ARM.
 The 4/6_1/Cpu0 use the ARM solution.
-With this solution, the following code is needed to add.
+With this solution, the following code is needed.

 .. code-block:: c++